Azure VM Connector installation

 Solution Manager sub-type installation

-It should be noted that all interactions with the Solution Manager sub-type can only be completed using Solution Manager.
+All interactions with the Solution Manager sub-type must be completed using Solution Manager.

-Download the ACSAZUREVM zip file from the ftp site under OpCon Releases\Integrations\AZUREVM.
+ACSAZUREVMzip file from the FTP site under OpCon Releases\Integrations\AZUREVM. - Extract the

 Create the scripts

-When using the Solution Manager sub-type, two scripts must be created.
-The first script contains the Connector.config information and the second script contains the drop-down list information.
+When using the Solution Manager sub-type, two scripts must be created: one containing the Connector.config information and one containing the drop-down list information.

 - Select Scripts.